itlezy/eMule/README.md

 # eMule - broadband branch
 The initial purpose of this project was to provide an eMule repository (including dependencies) that is ready to build and update the dependent libraries when possible.
 This development branch specifically focuses on providing a build that is better suited to address nowadays file sizes and broadband availability.
 Default hard-coded parameters of eMule were better suited for small-files/slow-connections, leading to very low per-client transfer rates by nowadays standards.
 The focus here is to maximise throughput for broadband users, to **optimize seeding**.
-This is a seeder mod, designed to seed back to the E2DK network.
+The main feature that was added was the capability of limiting the upload slots to a certain number, while ensuring to make full usage of the upload bandwidth.
+Small other features have been added in the meanwhile.
+This is a seeder mod, designed to seed back to the E2DK network, to allow a personalized upload strategy based on the nature of your shared library and your IT setup.
 The focus is as well to introduce the least amount of changes to preserve the original quality and stability of the client.
+Please read the guide below to understand the configuration parameters and the capabilities.

 ## Installation
 ### eMule
-Reccomended to install the latest eMule Community version, but any 0.50+ should be fine as well. https://github.com/irwir/eMule/releases
+Reccomended to install the latest eMule Community version, but any 0.50+ should be fine as well.
+Get the latest eMule Community edition from here https://github.com/irwir/eMule/releases

 ### Broadband Edition
-Just get the zip archive from the [release page](https://github.com/itlezy/eMule/releases/tag/eMule_v0.60d-broadband) and replace your current eMule executable.
+To install eMule broadband, just get the zip archive from the [release page](https://github.com/itlezy/eMule/releases/tag/eMule_v0.60d-broadband) and replace your current eMule executable.
 Be sure to make a backup of `%LOCALAPPDATA%\eMule` first, as this is a "beta" build which requires testing, even if the amount of changes are minimal some external dependencies have been bumped up at compiler flags made uniform to optimize the runtime.

 **Download** the latest Windows x64 release from https://github.com/itlezy/eMule/releases/tag/eMule_v0.60d-broadband

 ### Optimal Settings
 Really the one recommendation would be to set the values of bandwidth capacity and the **upload limit**, plus a limit of max connections if you wish so.
 Other settings, as you please.
 Be fair about it, the purpose is to **maximise seeding**, so be generous with your bandwidth and set it as much as possible based on your connection.

 ![2022-06-14 14_05_11-Window](https://user-images.githubusercontent.com/24484050/173573013-6a76d50f-f168-4a81-83c7-888ee3de6b6a.png)